sohuh/christmas-tree/README.md

-﻿# Glowing Christmas Tree in Python 🎄
+﻿# Glowing Christmas Tree in Python
-Just run the code as a plain old python file, edit the " SONG " portion if you like any other songs !
+Run the code as a standard Python file, and edit the "SONG " portion if you'd like to use any other songs.
 WIP